-World Trust seminars serve as a compassionate bridge between whites and people of color interested in building a more equitable and democratic way of being together.
+World Trust workshops serve as a compassionate bridge between whites and people of color interested in building a more equitable and democratic way of being together.
 Our goal is to help your organization to build the capacity to challenge both the internal and external systems that reinforce racial inequity.

-Our programs & seminars leverage the power of film and dialogue to educate minds and open hearts.
+Our programs leverage the power of film and dialogue to educate minds and open hearts.
 They are designed to tap into the deep human connection we all share to catalyze critical thinking, self-inquiry, transformative learning, healing, and change.

-A World Trust seminar can change the trajectory of an organization, just as a seemingly small course correction at sea can take a vessel to a completely new destination.
+A World Trust workshop can change the trajectory of an organization, just as a seemingly small course correction at sea can take a vessel to a completely new destination.
 With new understanding, shared connection and deeper listening skills, those present in the workshop are able to continue the conversation and evaluate next steps for the organization.

 - Break down barriers, initiate communication to deal with ”the elephant in the room”